POSTECH-Robotics-Club/PlanarLab_PRC/README.md

 ## Use Cases

 * Rapid prototyping of planning algorithms
-* Benchmarking model-based vs. learning-based control
 * Testing hybrid control pipelines
-* Educational and research experiments in control and RL
+* Educational and research experiments in control and planning

 ## Getting Started